fivetran/polaris-latest/getting-started/trino/README.md

 ```

 ## Note
-The Polaris catalog setup script uses the credential `principal:root;realm:default-realm`.
+The Polaris catalog setup script uses the credential `principal:root;realm:default_realm`.
 This credential is used so users do not need to fetch credentials from Apache Polaris' console output.

 An example catalog is created in Apache Polaris using the `curl` command.
 See `create-polaris-catalog.sh` for details.